reaktor/trellol/README.md

 ## SETUP

-This software requires python v.2.7.2?? or higher, PyQt4 and httplib2 installed.
+This software requires python v.2.7.2?? or higher and httplib2 installed.

 You will need several things from Trello to get started:
 * [Application key](https://trello.com/docs/gettingstarted/index.html#getting-a-token-from-a-user) (used by Trello to identify the application making the request)
 * Read/write [user authorization token](https://trello.com/docs/gettingstarted/index.html#getting-an-application-key)
 * Board id

 These configuration values should be set in conf file in Trellol.
+Further dependencies are platform-specific:

-* Linux setup
+1. Linux dependencies

    Install Xlib